-

 Environmental Science Club

 The Environmental Science Club empowers teens to become lifelong environmental stewards.
 Students implement action projects that provide community service and active learning about environmental science.
 They engage in peer-to-peer education activities, sharing their school-based service-learning projects with other students.
-The club's leadership opportunities promote pathways to college and environmental science and technology careers.Advisor:Wendy Brautmanwbrautman@wcpss.netRoom 2113Meetings: 2nd Monday of each month in room 2113 at 2:20pm:
+The club's leadership opportunities promote pathways to college and environmental science and technology careers.Advisor:Samantha Pontrelli (spontrelli@wcpss.net) and Vinita Sharma (vsharma@wcpss.net)Meetings: Wednesday in Room 2621 at 2:20pm

 FCCLA